-The Diebold AccuVote-TS and its newer relative the AccuVote-TSx are together the most widely deployed electronic voting platform in the United States.
-In the November 2006 general election, these machines were used in 385 counties representing over 10% of registered voters [12].
-The majority of these counties-including all of Maryland and Georgia-employed the AccuVote-TS model.
-More than 33,000 of the TS machines are in service nationwide [11].
+The Diebold AccuVote-TS and its newer relative the AccuVote-TSx are together the most widely deployed electronic voting platform in the United States [8].
+In the November 2006 general election, these machines are scheduled to be used in 357 counties representing nearly 10% of registered voters.
+Approximately half these counties including all of Maryland and Georgia-will employ the AccuVote-TS model.
+More than 33,000 of the TS machines are in service nationwide.